An7ar35/arch-scripts/nvfan/README.md

 # NVIDIA GPU Fan Speed `nvfan`

-<span style="color:blue">__Only use this if you know what you are doing!__</span>

 This is a script adapted from Artem S. Tashkinov's own and awesome adaptive fan speed management for NVIDIA GPUs on Linux script.

-I've modified the temperature/fan speed values for a more aggressive profile.
+I've kept the update loop for the most part with a few tweak and added:
+1) An aggressive default temperature/fan speed profile,
+2) External per-user configuration loading (.conf),
+3) Background process handling (kill/reset),
+4) Manual override of fan speed (be careful with that one),
+5) Installer/Uninstaller and global symbolic link to the script.

-This is perfect for keeping your GFX card cool when playing games or doing other GPU intensive tasks on Linux.
+This works well for keeping your GFX card cool when playing games or doing other GPU intensive tasks on Linux.

 #### Installing